Dactylorhiza fuchsii in Swain's Wood

 Nearly every known British and Irish native or established non-native taxon is represented.

-Every native genus and almost all native species (over 99 per cent) are represented.
-Most taxa are represented by a wide range of material collected throughout their British Isles range.
+Every native genus and almost all native species (over 99%) are represented.
+Most taxa are represented by a wide range of material collected across their British Isles range.

 The herbarium is particularly rich in the apomictic genera Hieracium, Taraxacum, Rubus and Sorbus.